ElliePHP/Routing/README.md

 ## Fluent API (Method Chaining)

 The fluent API provides an expressive, readable alternative to array-based configuration.
-It supports method chaining in any order and offers better IDE autocomplete support.
+It supports method chaining in any order and provides better IDE autocomplete support.

 ### Fluent Routes